-We didn’t want a “bar” so we have a gathering place, much like our namesake “Green Tree Hotel“.
+We didn’t want a “bar” so we created a gathering place, much like our namesake “Green Tree Hotel“.
 The hotel was actually a tree that brought many people together for a variety of reasons.
 You are welcome to drop in and stay awhile.
-Come sample of beers and you can even take some home with you!
+Come sample our beers and you can even take some home with you!

 We at Green Tree Brewery truly hope you enjoy it!